Information and guidelines for a smooth workflow

 For users of Para-Flex Pro and higher it’s recommended to use parts modeled using so called ‘Smart Panels’.
 This gives possibilities for automatic CNC-programming and visual appearance of materials.

 Parts based on Smart panels behave like normal blocks in IronCAD, but are enhanced with additional intelligence.
-For example, the thickness and textures of Smart Panels can be controlled by Para-Flex, bottom and top edges are recognized, and sides for edge finishing are visually displayed in IronCAD.
-Compared to standard Parts/IntelliShapes, the Smart panels also offer capabilities for automatic CNC programming, such as CNC reference side and tooling.
+For example, the thickness and textures of Smart Panels can be controlled by Para-Flex, bottom and top sides are recognized, and sides for edge finishing are visually displayed in IronCAD.
+Compared to standard Parts/IntelliShapes, the Smart panels also offer capabilities for automatic CNC programming, such as CNC reference side and linking predefined milling tools.

 Panels used in the catalogs provided by Dynfos are build up from smart panels.

 Every 3D-shape in IronCAD has a direction of extrusion.
-In case of a panel, think about the basic contour (often a rectangular shape) extruded in a straight direction to create the material with the correct thickness.
-IronCAD indicates the direction of extrusion by a blue arrow starting at one of the corners of the Cross Section (or Contour).
+In case of a panel, think about the basic Cross Section (often a rectangular shape) extruded in a straight direction to create the material with the correct thickness.
+IronCAD indicates the direction of extrusion by a blue arrow, by default, starting at one of the corners of the Cross Section (or Contour).

 The exact position of the arrow doesn’t matter for the results of the CNC program, but its starting point indicates the origin (0, 0, 0) of the panel.
 Based on that origin the labeling of the edges (L1, L2, W1 and W2) is done.
-When the object is shown as in the images in this item (extrusion arrow is pointing downwards), the edge to the right of the arrow is labeled L1.
+When the object is shown as in the images above and below (extrusion arrow is pointing downwards), the edge to the right of the arrow is labeled L1.
 The rest of the edges is labeled clockwise starting from L1: W1, L2, and W2.

 Standard cabinets

-Materials used from catalogs provided by Dynfos standard have L1 set as reference edge.
-Cabinets from one of these catalogs are modelled in the way that edge L1 is the front of the panel.
-By default this side has edgebanding applied and acts as CNC Reference.
+For materials from the catalogs supplied as standard by Dynfos, L1 is set as the CNC reference edge.
+Cabinets from one of these catalogs are modeled such that edge L1 forms the front of the panel and by default, this side is fitted with edge banding.

 Note